-Elbow pain and tingling fingers can make daily tasks difficult.
-The elbow joint is composed of bone, cartilage, ligaments, tendons and fluid, and injury to any of these structures can cause elbow problems.
+Elbow pain and tingling fingers can make daily tasks difficult and uncomfortable.
+The elbow joint consists of bone, cartilage, ligaments and tendons.
+Nerves that supply sensation to the hand cross the elbow joint.
+Short- or long-term injury to any of the elbow structures can cause local pain and possibly finger tingling due to involvement of nearby nerves.
 Less commonly, elbow pain and tingling fingers can be caused by conditions in the neck and shoulder.

-Thoracic outlet syndrome may cause elbow and forearm pain or discomfort and tingling fingers.
-Thoracic outlet syndrome is caused by compression of the brachial plexus -- a complex arrangement of nerve fibers and blood vessels -- as they travel through a narrow outlet leading from the base of the neck through the underarm and into the arm.
-There are three types of thoracic outlet syndrome, each with its own unique set of symptoms: neurogenic thoracic outlet syndrome, vascular thoracic outlet syndrome and non-specific thoracic outlet syndrome.
-Thoracic outlet syndrome is more common in women, and usually manifests in people between the ages of 20 and 50.
+Thoracic outlet compression syndrome describes abnormal pressure on the brachial plexus -- an array of nerves and blood vessels -- as these structures travel through a narrow outlet leading from the base of the neck through the underarm and into the arm.
+This syndrome may cause elbow and forearm pain or discomfort and tingling fingers, along with similar symptoms higher in the arm.
+There are 3 types of thoracic outlet syndrome, each with its own set of symptoms: neurogenic thoracic outlet syndrome, vascular thoracic outlet syndrome and nonspecific thoracic outlet syndrome.
+Thoracic outlet syndrome is more common in women than men, and usually manifests in people between the ages of 20 and 50.

 Elbow pain and abnormal finger sensations, including tingling, can come and go with many of the common underlying causes of these symptoms.
 However, it's important not to ignore these symptoms, even if they are intermittent.
 Conditions that cause these symptoms often progress over time.
 See your doctor if you experience elbow pain and finger tingling or other sensory abnormalities in one or both of your hands.
 Early diagnosis and treatment offers the best opportunity for resolution of your symptoms.